🚀 Ace your next technical round with our 2026 Guides:

 Advanced Animations Patterns for 2025 — Part 65

-A comprehensive 5000+ word guide on npm framer motion and react animation.
+A comprehensive 5000+ word guide on react grid gallery and react grid layout.
 Covering Animations best practices, System Design patterns, performance tips, and real-world examples for frontend engineers.

 Introduction to Animations